 Transitioning into post menstrual years is a natural process, so why can it be so uncomfortable for so many women?
 Hot flashes, night sweats, insomnia and irritability to name a few symptoms can range from mild to severe.
 These symptoms can be experienced for months or continue for years.
-At Integrative Acupuncture in Montpelier, we work to reduce these symptoms naturally.
+At Integrative Acupuncture in Montpelier and Willeston, we work to reduce these symptoms naturally.

 What Happens During Menopause?

 Natural menopause is the permanent ending of menstruation that is not brought on by surgery or medical treatment.
 The process is gradual and occurs in three stages; peri-menopause, menopause, and post menopause.
 Peri-menopause begins several years before menopause, the ovaries are gradually producing less estrogen until they stop releasing eggs.